Trump, top officials defend response to Russia bounty threat

 House Democrats who were briefed at the White House on Tuesday questioned why Trump wouldn't have been briefed sooner and pushed White House officials to have the president make a strong statement.
 They said the administration should brief all members of Congress.

-House Intelligence Committee Chairman Adam Schiff, one of the Democrats who attended the briefing, said it was “inexplicable” why Trump won't say publicly that he is working to get to the bottom of the issue and why he won't call out Putin.
+House Intelligence Committee Chairman Adam Schiff, one of the Democrats who attended the briefing, said it was "inexplicable" that Trump won't say publicly that he is working to get to the bottom of the issue and won't call out Putin.
 He said Trump's defence that he hadn't been briefed was inexcusable.

 "Many of us do not understand his affinity for that autocratic ruler who means our nation ill," Schiff said.

-Senate Republicans who received their own briefing largely defended the president, arguing along with the White House that the intelligence was unverified.
-Wisconsin Sen. Ron Johnson, chairman of the Homeland Security and Governmental Affairs Committee, said Trump “can't be made aware of every piece of unverified intelligence.”
+Senate Republicans who received their own briefing largely agreed with the White House that the intelligence was unverified.
+Wisconsin Sen. Ron Johnson, chairman of the Homeland Security and Governmental Affairs Committee, said Trump "can't be made aware of every piece of unverified intelligence."

 Similarly, Majority Leader Mitch McConnell said he didn't think Trump should be "subjected to every rumour."